seanorama/masterclass/security-advanced/README.md

 ##### Manually install missing components

+- Login to Ambari web UI by opening http://AMBARI_PUBLIC_IP:8080 and log in with admin/BadPass#1
-- (Optional) Use the 'Add Service' Wizard to install Knox (and Hbase, if not already installed)
+- Use the 'Add Service' Wizard to install Knox (and Hbase, if not already installed)
   - When prompted for the Knox password, set it to `BadPass#1`

 ### Configure name resolution & certificate to Active Directory